Skip to content

 SEO ROI — How to Calculate Your Return on Investment in SEO

-SEO ROI (Return on Investment) is the ratio of revenue generated by organic traffic to the costs spent on SEO — on average it ranges from 500-1,200% over a 12-24 month period.
+SEO ROI (Return on Investment) is the ratio of revenue generated by organic traffic to the costs spent on SEO.
+You can only calculate it from the value of a lead in your own business — not from traffic, and not from an industry average.

 TL;DR

-- Key metric: organic traffic value — how much you would pay for the same traffic in Google Ads
+• Key supporting metric: organic traffic value — how much you would pay for the same traffic in Google Ads

-- Highest ROI: B2B industries with long sales cycles and high customer value
+• Highest return: B2B industries with long sales cycles and high customer value

 The SEO ROI Formula — Step by Step